Traditional school breakfast programs often have barriers that prohibit students from eating breakfast before school

 Breakfast in the Classroom

 Students eat breakfast in their classroom after the official start of the school day.
 Students or staff deliver breakfasts to classrooms from the cafeteria via coolers or insulated rolling bags.
 Breakfast in the Classroom takes 15 minutes on average.
 Schools reach 88 percent breakfast participation on average with this model.*

 Grab and Go

 Students pick up conveniently packaged breakfasts from mobile service carts in high traffic areas that are convenient to students, such as hallways, entryways or cafeterias.
-Students can eat in their classroom before and after the bell has rung.
+Students can eat in their classroom or in a common area before and after the bell has rung.
 Schools reach 59 percent breakfast participation on average with this model.*

 Second Chance Breakfast

 Students eat breakfast during a break in the morning, often between first and second period or midway between breakfast and lunch.
-Schools can serve breakfast in the same manner as they would with traditional Grab and Go to the Classroom, or they can open up their cafeterias to serve breakfast during this break.
-Second Chance Breakfast can be particularly effective for middle or high school students who may not be hungry first thing in the morning or may opt to hang out with friends in the morning, as opposed to eating school breakfast.
+Schools can serve breakfast using a Grab and Go model, or they can open the cafeteria to serve breakfast during the break.
+Second Chance Breakfast can be effective for middle or high school students who may not be hungry first thing in the morning or prefer to socialize with friends.
 Schools reach 58 percent breakfast participation on average with this model.*